chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
     Nicholas, the tour was wonderful and we loved Liana (the tour guide) and Manuel! (the driver).
 The seafood restaurant they took us to was incredible!!!
-It was an amazing day.<b> Allison H. (May 14th) USA
+It was an amazing day.
+Allison H. (May 14th) USA

     Hi Nicholas.
 We enjoyed our day with Michael so much!
-Excellent tour service <b>Marjorie W. (May 3rd) Ringgold, GA, USA
+Excellent tour service Marjorie W. (May 3rd) Ringgold, GA, USA

     Hi Nick, My wife and daughter really enjoyed the tour.
 The tour guide was excellent and I hope to post a positive review online.
-Thank you and best of luck with your business, <b>Gary K. (April 17th) Georgetown, Washington, D.C.
+Thank you and best of luck with your business, Gary K. (April 17th) Georgetown, Washington, D.C.

     We booked our tour prior to arrival on the Silver Whisper.
 We did the half day tour - Best Rhodes.
 Any questions prior to arrival were handled quickly and clearly by Nicholas A.  Our driver was at the port when we got off the ship with the Mercedes and a sign with my name.
 We had Michael and he was great!
 Filling us in on all the facts of the Island and ensuring we spent time in the areas we preferred.
-Thanks for the great hospitality! <b>Sandra P. (April 7th) Dayton, Ohio
+Thanks for the great hospitality!
+Sandra P. (April 7th) Dayton, Ohio
 - year: "2021"
   text: "Hi Nicholas, we loved every minute of our tour.
 It was fabulous!
 Manuel
     and Michael were so knowledgeable and accommodating.
 Thank you so much for all